quentinprieels/TFE25-462/README.md

 The *goal of the thesis* is to *implement on FPGA* several blocks of the OFDM communication chain and of the radar chain to speed up the processing and target real-time data processing with the experimental setup.
 The different blocks that are considered are the FFT, several synchronization operations (frame synchronization, symbol timing offset, carrier frequency offset estimation), and/or the building of the RDM (Range/Doppler map).
 The implementation will of course be constrained by the available FPGA characteristics on the SDR setup, as well as the expected transmission and processing speed.

+## Project structure

+The project is structured as follows:

+- `docs/`: contains some documentation related to the project and helpful guides.
+- `RADCOM_library/`: contains the source code of the RADCOM library developed by UCLouvain and used in the project.
+- `src/`
+  - `baseline/`: contains the source code of the baseline implementation of the OFDM chain.
+- `experiments/`: contains the source code of the experiments conducted during the project.
+- `results/`: contains the results of experiments conducted during the project.

 ## Student, promotors and teaching assistants

 - **Student**: [Quentin Prieels](mailto:quentin.prieels@student.uclouvain.be)